darrylwest/darrylwest.github.io/book-reports/year-of-the-flood.md

 * bleating - weak, wavering cry of a sheep, goat or cow
 * advent - the arrival of a notable person or event
 * fallow - inactive
-* amanita -  poison mushroom - kills the liver
+* amanita -  poison mushroom - kills the liver; death-cap; anamita phalloides;
 * flagellent - a person who subjects themselves or others to flogging
 * sinew - tendon or ligament
 * vicar - the deputy of a bishop